-Cookies, consent, and the GDPR: The role of privacy in a product analytics strategy
+Cookies, GDPR in product analytics strategy

 Collection and use of personal data is core to product analytics, and data protection should feature prominently in designing any analytics strategy.
 With ever-evolving regulations like GDPR, CNIL, LGPD, ePrivacy Directive (cookies), and more, it’s important to build a flexible data stack to meet almost any privacy or data protection regulation.